soranoo/TradingView-Free-Webhook-Alerts/docs/gettingstarted.md

 ### 2.1 Extra Requirement
 * A [ngrok](https://ngrok.com/) account.
-* A [pipedream](https://pipedream.com/) account or any other workflow automation service.
+* A [pipedream](https://pipedream.com/) account or any other workflow
+* [Docker Desktop](https://www.docker.com/products/docker-desktop/) (optional) - If you want to use the Docker version. automation service.

 <a name="ngrok-version-setup"></a>